Friday, Apr 29, 2022

-Cal Lutheran presents the opening reception of Escapism, a collection of artwork from the Art Department’s senior class of 2021.
+Cal Lutheran presents the artists’ reception of Transformations, a collection of artwork from the Visual Arts Department’s senior class of 2022.

 Friday, Apr 23, 2021